briidee3/cs280-term-project/README.md

 As of right now, there is a JS function which exploits a CSS property (position: fixed) which stores memory of any elements with said property similar to malloc() in C, apparently.
 Further research and work will be necessary to see what happens next, though.

+Update 11-1-22 part 2:
+It seems that, by opening a bunch of tabs and running the script, I have been able to "crash"/freeze Windows (no blue screen, but entirely unusable, not even a frame every minute) as well as Arch Linux.
+Further experimentation is necessary in order to see if this memory leak could potentially be used for a buffer overflow or ACE exploit.